 Don’t mess around with your shoes.
 They are the first and last line of defense to protect your body from the forces of running, but they don’t last forever.

-Since a new pair can be so expensive, it can be tempting to push out buying a new pair as long as possible.
+Since a new pair can be so expensive, it can be tempting to put off buying a new pair as long as possible.
 You can also easily lose track of how many miles you’ve run.

 Running shoes usually last between 300-500 miles, but how many miles your shoes will last can vary greatly based on make and model (check out the website for your shoes or ask a reputable running store for the specifics of your shoe model).